 We believe that true excellence is achieved through productive relationships among people of diverse perspectives.
 When the collective talents of our students, faculty, and staff at UC San Diego are united in an environment that is open and inclusive, creativity and innovation prosper.

 The Office of Equity, Diversity, and Inclusion works to ensure that our campus community is one of equal opportunity, where mutual respect and cross-cultural collaboration is fostered, and open dialogue is encouraged.
 UC San Diego has many resources that support the recruitment and retention of historically underserved populations, deepen understanding, and challenge misconceptions surrounding diversity, and develop proactive leaders who advocate for inclusion.

 In addition to world-class academics, UC San Diego is dedicated to providing a spectrum of student organizations and activities to enhance each student’s experience.
 From cultural diversity to the arts, and sororities and fraternities to social causes, the options for student involvement are vast.
 For more information, go to http://students.ucsd.edu/student-life/index.html.

-Through its intercollegiate athletic and intramural programs, UC San Diego provides students with one of the more extensive and competitive sports programs in the United States.
-UC San Diego fields a wide variety of intercollegiate athletic teams, several club sports teams, and an intramural program that provides athletic competition in a wide variety of sports.
+UC San Diego has a proud tradition of academic and athletic excellence.
+One of the top NCAA Division II programs in the country, intercollegiate athletics provides students with one of the more extensive and competitive sports programs in the United States.
+UC San Diego has won 136 individual national championships, and a remarkable 1,169 student-athletes have been named to All-America teams.
+The campus also fields several club sports teams, and an intramural program that provides athletic competition in a wide variety of sports.
 Go to http://ucsdtritons.com or http://recreation.ucsd.edu.